One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Related Work

 \section{Related Work}

 \revision{Compilation of quantum programs has been studied extensively, though primarily at the circuit and pulse level.
 In \cite{gokhale_variational}, they explore the use of partial compilation at the pulse level by dividing the circuit structure into blocks which either are or are not re-compiled into pulses every iteration.
 Regardless of which block, the resulting pulses must still then be converted to basic waveforms and machine code to be played out by the control hardware.
 Our work enables this, extending partial compilation to machine code.
-Circuit parameterization is not entirely new, for example it is currently part of the OpenQASM 3.0~\cite{openqasm3} spec, however these are entirely high-level representations, not executable instructions and must be converted into hardware-specific executables.
-The quantum-classical interfacing problem has also been explored before, for example with IBM's Qiskit Runtime \cite{qiskit_web}, which enables users to submit entire jobs with interleaved classical processing rather than just circuits.
-This is primarily focused on reducing the queue time overheads between individual iteration executions for a single contiguous hardware allocation.
-However, this does not address the problem of kernel startup or compilation to classical control signals.
-Our work complements each of these prior works by addressing compilation lower in the pipeline. }